JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/monstrosity/gray-scavver-bam.md

 cssclasses: json5e-monster
 tags:
 - compendium/src/5e/bam
-- monster/cr/1-4
+- ttrpg-cli/monster/cr/1-4
-- monster/size/medium
+- ttrpg-cli/monster/size/medium
-- monster/type/monstrosity
+- ttrpg-cli/monster/type/monstrosity
 aliases: ["Gray Scavver"]
 ---
 # Gray Scavver
 *Source: Boo's Astral Menagerie p.
-49*
+49, Light of Xaryxis*

 Gray scavvers are 6 feet long and travel in packs.
 The scent of blood sends them into a feeding frenzy, but wounding one usually weakens it enough to make it break off its attack.